hareeshp007/TPS-mechanism/README.md

 # Movements
-The basic movement are WASD or arrow keys. for jumping space key is used
+The basic movement are WASD or arrow keys.
+Toggle Run action
+for jumping space key is used
-For interacting with things around the player 'E' key is used *For using a Large Lever
+For interacting with things around the player 'E' key is used
+  * For using a Large Lever
-  *For Opening Gates
+  * For Opening Gates
-  *FOr Destroying Objects
+  * For Destroying Objects
-  *For Performing an Animation
+  * For Performing an Animation

 # ESSERNTIAS
 For future development and experiment purpouse scriptable objects are used to create most of the player configurations